cardano-scaling/hydra/docs/monthly/2022-12-monthly.md

 tags: [monthly]
 ---

-This report summarizes the activities of the Hydra team since November 2022 and also serves as a preparation & write-up of the monthly review meeting, in which we update major stakeholders of the project on recent developments and gather their feedback on our proposed plan forward each month.
+This report summarizes the work on Hydra since November 2022 and also serves as a preparation & write-up of the monthly review meeting, in which we update major stakeholders of the project on recent developments and gather their feedback on our proposed plan forward each month.

 ## Roadmap

 Looking at our [roadmap](https://github.com/orgs/input-output-hk/projects/21) we can report the following updates:

 #### Notable changes